 By Thomas J. Sullivan–

-In 2022, when the second phase of Auburn Boulevard improvements are completed, drivers who exit Interstate 80 at Auburn Boulevard and head south, will pass under a bright new arch marking the “Gateway to Citrus Heights.”
+In 2022, when the second phase of Auburn Boulevard improvements are anticipated to be completed, drivers who exit Interstate 80 at Auburn Boulevard and head south, will pass under a bright new arch marking the “Gateway to Citrus Heights.”

 The signature gateway arch is the centerpiece of the city’s plan for what’s known as “Phase 2” of the Auburn Boulevard Complete Streets Revitalization Project, Regina Cave, the city’s operations manager, told The Sentinel in a recent interview.
 The new arch will include an integrated traffic signal and will be located in front of the shopping center where Big Lots recently opened on Auburn Boulevard, between California Burger and Wells Fargo Bank.